mutirri/conda-build-wiki/[DRAFT]-Tutorial:-From-a-directory-of-python-files-to-a-conda-package.md

 placed in the build directory...

 ```
-$ cp ../cotinuum-python/continuum.tar.gz .
+$ cp ../continuum.tar.gz .
 ```

-... and the conda build files look like this:
+... and the conda build files should look like this:

 ```